syakirharis25/GitHub-activities/README.md

-**Mantra : WORK HARD !
+**Mantra / Chant : WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !
 WORK HARD !**

 **Current Motto : Just Do It!
 Carpe Diem!
 When you are in a rally racing like WRC, in a mission, you just want to seize the day!**